ihhub/penguinV/README.md

 What can it do?
 ---------------------------
 You can develop a software within minutes of your time to obtain **high performance** and **accuracy**.
-You can control which device (CPU or GPU) would execute your code or give such control to the library.
+It is up to developer to decide which device (CPU or GPU) would execute the code or give such control to the library.

 Example code for below images could look like this:
 ```cpp